New 42-day free trial

 Redundancy

 "Redundancy" means having backups.
 A good computer system has multiple redundancies in multiple locations to cover power outages, computer and server failures, and natural disasters.
-If they've prepared properly, most issues with downtime will be covered by redundancies.
+If they've prepared properly, redundancies will cover most downtime issues.

 Performance monitoring by a third party

-Performance monitoring can be done both internally and externally, and is best used in tandem.
+Performance monitoring can be done both internally and externally and is best used in tandem.
 But for companies looking at using an API, it's best to have an outside source that can verify that the API has a high uptime and that it's as fast as possible.
-By sending in requests as customers would, the 3rd party tests the API to make sure it's running properly, then lets the potential customers know that the API is reliable.
+By sending in requests as customers would, the third party tests the API to make sure it's running properly and then lets potential customers know that the API is reliable.

 Scalable

 Some jobs can only be done by one person.
-Leonardo painting the Mona Lisa is an example.
+Leonardo's painting of the Mona Lisa is an example of that.
 Some jobs go faster when additional manpower is applied, like digging a ditch.
 That's "scalable," and good APIs are scalable.
-If demand becomes too high and servers get clogged, the API should be able to apply more servers to the problem to handle the extra traffic, just like adding extra shovels to the task of digging the ditch.
+If demand becomes too high and servers get clogged, the API should be able to add more servers to the problem to handle the extra traffic, just like adding extra shovels to the task of digging the ditch.

 Backward compatible

 This means that the creators of an API won't arbitrarily rewrite their own rules for communicating with said API.
-Any changes made to the API need to be backward compatible so code that you write against an API doesn't break without warning.
-Any necessary breaking changes are released as a completely new version of the API (at a different address), or the deployment is a coordinated event, with all clients of the API being notified with adequate time to prepare for the changes.
+Any changes made to the API need to be backward compatible so that the code you write against an API doesn't break without warning.
+Any necessary breaking changes are released as a completely new version of the API (at a different address), or the deployment is a coordinated event, with all API clients being notified with adequate time to prepare for the changes.

 Why care about APIs?

-A good API brings a great degree of power, versatility, and functionality to the existing code of a program, application, or website.
+A good API brings great power, versatility, and functionality to the existing code of a program, application, or website.
 They increase the speed and reliability of communications between programs.
-Any time you've seen a "Like" button, an embedded Youtube video, or a Google Maps insert on a web page, you're looking at the fruits of an API.
+Whenever you've seen a "Like" button, an embedded YouTube video, or a Google Maps insert on a web page, you're looking at the fruits of an API.

 So go ahead.
 Tout your newfound understanding of APIs.
 They're important, and you might just be a little more important now that you know what they are.